VidyasagarPandikashala/Video_Player_RIGI_Assesment/README.md

 - **Upload feature** : It allows you to upload the video file to the application and play it
 - **Video Player**: In house video player is used.
 - **Data storage**: The data recieved in the application is through the upload option and stored in the redux state.
-  Redux state is designed like a database with id as key with repective data.[kindly refer the appslice folder inside (src --> redux --> applicationslice --> appslice.js) for the state design ]
+  Redux state is designed like a database with id as key with repective data.[kindly refer the appslice folder inside (src --> redux --> applicationslice --> appslice.js) for the state design.

 - **ReduxStore configuration**:
   There are two configuration available for the data Store